m-voit/concepts-of-programming-languages/study-project/paper.md

 ```

 Therefore, function composition is an important part of functional programming, because it allows us to compose complex software out of simple functions.
-Because both, Go and JavaScript, have support for higher-order functions, the differences, mentioned in the higher-order functions section, are also applicable to function composition.
+Because both, Go and JavaScript, have support for higher-order functions, the differences, as mentioned in the higher-order functions section, are also applicable to function composition.

 ### Pure functions